 - Affiliate or Publisher: The influencer (blogger, brand, business) promotes a company or product to drive traffic to the eCommerce site and make a specific conversion.

-- Business or Advertiser: The brand that desires a partnership with an affiliate to drive quality traffic to the business’ website and increase sales, generate leads, or boost conversions.
+- Business or Advertiser: The brand desires a partnership with an affiliate to drive quality traffic to the business’ website, increase sales, generate leads, or boost conversions.

 - CPA Network: The platform that brings together the affiliate who wants to make money by promoting products and the businesses that want their products promoted.

-- CPA Offer: The details of the partnership (traffic details, payout rate, conversion occurrence) and the landing page or the product page on the e-commerce website where the conversions occur and the publisher is sending traffic.
+- CPA Offer: The partnership details (traffic details, payout rate, conversion occurrence) and the landing page or the product page on the e-commerce website where the conversions occur and the publisher is sending traffic.

 An CPA Marketing Example

 Let’s consider an e-commerce website selling backpacks that would like to increase sales without paying an arm and a leg on underperforming PPC campaigns.